 Lycra Matt and Lycra Sheen are perfect for voluminous headscarves featuring lots of folds, wraps and drapes.
 They are thin in nature, but super malleable and durable with a 4-way stretch.
 Lycra also has moisture wicking capabilities, drawing perspiration away from the body, lending itself well to making a headscarf for exercising in.

-What Are the Different Types of Headscarves?
+Different Types of Headscarves

-Because you choose the size of your headscarf, you can essentially design your own headscarves to be styled however you want.
+Because you choose the size of your headscarf, you can essentially design your own hijab to be styled however you want.
 Custom headscarves are suitable for a variety of religious coverings, some of which are:

 - Hijab – A scarf that covers the hair, and general term for modest dress code